Fire Investigation Unit

 In addition to investigating fires, the FIU partners with the Department of Aging and Youth and the City of Syracuse Fire Department to work with juvenile fire setters.
 Members of the FIU are available to present programs on fire prevention.

 The FIU Apprentice Program provides a combination of classroom training and field experience for individuals working toward proficiency as a Fire Investigator.
 Apprentices are able to gain the field experience needed to achieve Fire Investigator Level 1 and Level 2 qualifications.
-FIU Apprentice Program Application.
+Apprentice Program Application.

 FIRE INVESTIGATION UNIT HONORED